MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 Azure AD provides access to your bot app based on the app user's Teams identity.
 You'll need to register your bot app with Azure AD so that the app user who has signed into Teams can be given access to your bot app.

-A bot resource registered with Azure AD apps used with Microsoft Teams SSO must have the following:
+To enable SSO for a bot resource, configure:

-- Client ID and client certificate/secret: They are used by your app to authenticate with Azure AD.
+- Client ID and client certificate/secret: They're used by your app to authenticate with Azure AD.
 - Permissions: It's a list of the API permissions your app needs the user to consent to, such as `User.Read` or `Mail.Read`.
 - Obtain tokens with the OAuth2 implicit flow: Microsoft Teams must be able to obtain the access tokens and ID tokens.